DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ### Some food for thought

 I know that many people who've read this far are thinking, "David, 'play faster' isn't meant literally.
-It's about decisiveness.
+It's about decision making and aggression.
 Do whatever you're going to do, but do it quickly."

 But rarely do you hear, "be decisive".
 I digress.